 Family values and beliefs

-Family Systems Therapy is derived from systems theory, which is the study of complex systems in nature, science and society.
+Family System Therapy is derived from systems theory, which is the study of complex systems in nature, science and society.
 This approach to treatment attempts to understand the individual client and their problem, within the broader context of the client’s personal environment – i.e. their family’s beliefs, values, and interpersonal interactions.

 In the past, family systems therapy would simply focus on the immediate ‘system’ of parents and children.
-However, we are increasingly realising one’s environment extends far beyond one’s immediate family, and can include aunts/uncles, grandparents, friends/loved ones, co-workers, jobs in certain industries, social networking and media influences.
+However, we are increasingly realising that one’s environment extends far beyond one’s immediate family, and can include aunts/uncles, grandparents, friends/loved ones, co-workers, jobs in certain industries, social networking and media influences.